prithivjp/avsdmux4x1_3v3/README.md

 <img src="Step_Images/41prepost.PNG" width="900" height="580" >

-The layout image with supply rails is available in the folder **Layout** in the repositary.
 The inputs of the multiplexer are basically the outputs of DAC and Bandgap Reference.
 Such models were created
 by combining the models of my peers using LTspice.
 The spice netlist corresponding to the model is available in
 folder Netlist named **model.cir**.Due to unavailability of model Output of Bandgap Reference 2 is taken as a